 Ofgem has created different categories for users depending on the amount of people who live in your home and how many bedrooms it has.
 Energy suppliers then use these categories to calculate standard consumption values.
 As a medium user on an unrestricted electricity meter, you are considered to use 3,100 kWh of electricity in a year, and 12,000 kWh of gas.
 On an Economy 7 or 10 meter, a medium user for electricity is considered to use 4,200 kWh of electricity in a year.

 This is the process of either you or someone from your energy supplier reading your energy meter to see how much energy you have used.
 Taking meter readings for your home will ensure that your supplier is billing you correctly.

 This is a payment method whereby the customer pays their monthly energy bills via direct debit.
 Most suppliers will offer a discount if you pay using DD.

 This is the unique identifying number for the electricity supply at your property.
 Your MPAN is sometimes referred to as the ‘Supply Number’, and it can be found on your electricity bill.

 Your MPRN is the unique identifying number for the gas supply at your property.
 Your MPRN should be a ten-digit number and can be found on your gas bill.

 If your tariff has no standing charges, then you will only pay for the energy you use.
 This can be useful if you leave your home unoccupied for significant periods of time.

-Ofgem is the government regulator for the electricity and gas markets in Britain.
+Ofgem is the Office of Gas and Electricity Markets, and is the government regulator for the electricity and gas markets in the United Kingdom.

 This is a tariff which is managed online, so you can view bills, submit meter readings and check your tariff details over the internet.